josephmisiti/awesome-machine-learning/README.md

 * [Intel® oneAPI Data Analytics Library](https://github.com/oneapi-src/oneDAL) - A high performance software library developed by Intel and optimized for Intel's architectures.
 Library provides algorithmic building blocks for all stages of data analytics and allows to process data in batch, online and distributed modes.
 * [LightGBM](https://github.com/Microsoft/LightGBM) - Microsoft's fast, distributed, high performance gradient boosting (GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for ranking, classification and many other machine learning tasks.
 * [libfm](https://github.com/srendle/libfm) - A generic approach that allows to mimic most factorization models by feature engineering.
+* [MCGrad](https://github.com/facebookincubator/MCGrad/) - A production-ready library for multicalibration, fairness, and bias correction in machine learning models.
 * [MLDB](https://mldb.ai) - The Machine Learning Database is a database designed for machine learning.
 Send it commands over a RESTful API to store data, explore it using SQL, then train machine learning models and expose them as APIs.
 * [mlpack](https://www.mlpack.org/) - A scalable C++ machine learning library.
 * [MXNet](https://github.com/apache/incubator-mxnet) - Lightweight, Portable, Flexible Distributed/Mobile Deep Learning with Dynamic, Mutation-aware Dataflow Dep Scheduler; for Python, R, Julia, Go, JavaScript and more.